 The cosigner on your car did not file for bankruptcy.
 You can damage your cosigner’s credit if they did not file bankruptcy with you.
 You have the right to surrender your car, but your cosigner does not have the same right, and the lender will still go after your cosigner.

-The benefits of working with Day One to get a bankruptcy car loan are important to describe.
+The benefits of working with Day One to find a bankruptcy car loan are important to describe.
 One big benefit is that we have no-money-down options available to most customers.
 Another benefit is our extensive experience.
 We’ve been working exclusively with bankruptcy filers for years and know how to make this work for you.
 Our customers get great results and enjoy being treated like VIPs.
-Some of the best bankruptcy attorneys in the San Diego area are quick to refer their clients to us if they need a bankruptcy car loan because they know we will do right by them.
-We’ve developed a network of top-notch lenders who have programs designed specifically for bankruptcy customers, and when they compete for your business, you get the best deal possible.
+We’ve developed a network of experienced lenders who have programs designed specifically for bankruptcy customers, and when they compete for your business, you get a better deal.
 You’ll also enjoy finding the car you need in our inventory of high-quality vehicles – newer model years in great condition with low miles that will serve you well for years to come.

 If you’re ready to make the most of your bankruptcy fresh start, apply now by filling out our short application online and get an initial answer within minutes!